lofar-astron/factor/README.md

 * `examples`: contains example parset and directions file
 * `factor`: main code tree

-FACTOR may be thought of as a tool to set up and run LOFAR pipeline scripts that perform facet calibration.
+Factor may be thought of as a tool to set up and run LOFAR pipeline scripts that perform facet calibration.
 As such, the main code tree is comprised of the following directories: